bbauska/W3Cx-1of5-CSS.0x/README.md

    alt="Image of the CSS box model." />
 </p>

--   **Module 4** is about layout and positioning using CSS.
+-   <b>Module 4</b> is about layout and positioning using CSS.
 You will start by understanding the box model - the foundation of layout on the Web.

 -   You will then learn about relative positioning and the float property in order to position your HTML elements in relation to one another on a Web page.

--   In **Module 5** (final!), we are going to talk about the design aspect of Web pages and how to give your users the best experience.
+-   In <b>Module 5</b> (final!), we are going to talk about the design aspect of Web pages and how to give your users the best experience.
 We will discuss lessons learned from historical Web design trends and then meet the newest fashions in Web design, to help you give your Web pages a modern look and feel.
 And we\'ll remind you not to forget accessibility and internationalization so as to accommodate an even wider, diverse audience.

-### \"CSS Basics\" Verified Certificate
+<h4>"CSS Basics" Verified Certificate</h4>

 W3C provides a [W3Cx Verified Certificate for this course](https://ecommerce.edx.org/basket/add/?sku=35F2C9C) that lets you demonstrate to employers, colleagues, and professional organizations that you successfully completed a course that increased your mastery of CSS.
 This certificate can be used to highlight newly acquired skills on your resume or [LinkedIn profile](https://support.edx.org/hc/en-us/articles/206501938-How-can-I-add-my-certificate-to-my-LinkedIn-profile-).